Mary Craig Ministries

 Magna Carta required King John of England to proclaim certain rights (pertaining to freemen), respect certain legal procedures, and accept that his will could be bound by the law.
 It explicitly protected certain rights of the King's subjects, whether free or fettered — and implicitly supported what became the writ of

-habeas corpus, allowing appeal against unlawful imprisonment.
+habeas corpus, allowing appeal against unlawful imprisonment."

 Magna Carta was arguably the most significant early influence on the extensive historical process that led to the rule of constitutional law today in the English speaking world.
 Magna Carta influenced the development of the common law and many constitutional documents, including the United States Constitution.[1]